WEB CARNIVAL 2017

 To see when these sessions are in your timezone, please go to the programme below.

 Click this link (bit.ly/tdsig-webcarnival) to view the programme for our live event!
-Recordings will be put onto the program after the carnival.
+Recordings for each session are on the programme itself.

 We will be using the IATEFL Adobe room.
 Click this link and enter as guest:

 Before and after the Web Carnival on January 28, we’d be thrilled if you chose to participate with your own stories of the wheels falling off.
 Here are two ways:

 - Tweet about a time things went awry in class and what happened.
 Use the #tdsigcarnival hashtag and it will be included on this page too!

 - Create a 30-sec video about this: What is an “oops” you’ve made in class, but recovered from?

 Upload and share the video URL with us in the comments below or send it to Tyson Seburn (email@example.com) and we’ll upload it to our new Youtube channel.
 Either way, we’ll include your video on this page as part of our this experience.
 Here’s one as an example, from one of our speakers, Michael Griffin:

 — Dangerous Meredith (@DangerousMere) January 12, 2017